Proven Jackhammer Safety Strategies

-- Immediately remove defective or malfunctioning jackhammers and other tools until they are properly repaired.
+- Remove defective or malfunctioning jackhammers until they are properly repaired.

 - Barricade the work area as much as possible to keep spectators and untrained personnel from getting exposed to the hazards of jackhammer operations.

 - Next Post: Driver Load Safety: Braking and Stopping

 - Previous Post: OSHA Violations in 2008 Almost the Same as Those in 2007